rhishikeshj/10thingsToGo/README.md

 10thingsToGo
 ============

-api server in Go for the Lyster app
+Api server in Go for the Lyster app
+This server will respond to the api calls from the android application and server json data in reply.